 Any undergraduate major (or the Pharm.D. program) at UConn may be completed as an Honors Scholar.
-The requirements for Honors in the Major in every academic department will equal or exceed the minimum requirements for graduation as an Honors Scholar.
+The requirements for Honors Scholar in every academic department will equal or exceed the minimum University-wide requirements for graduation as an Honors Scholar.

-Depending on what your advisors approve, you can earn Honors credits toward Honors in the Major through a combination of:
+Depending on what your advisors approve, you can earn Honors credits in your Honors major or in related areas through a combination of:

 - Upper-level (2000+) courses designated “Honors” courses or sections

 - Courses at the 2000- level or above that are successfully converted to Honors

 - Graduate courses (no Honors conversion form is required)